dmachard/python-dnstap-receiver/README.md

 ### TCP socket

 The TCP socket input enable to receive dnstap messages from multiple dns servers.
-This is the default input if you exectute the binary without arguments.
+This is the default input if you execute the binary without arguments.
 The receiver is listening on `localhost` interface and the tcp port `6000`.
 You can change binding options with `-l` and `-p` arguments.